edisplay/RCB_TA_notes/week-4-jquery-rpg/lesson-plan-4.1.md

 ```
 * You are given the following coffee and their prices above.
-	* Create a HTML file that has display the title 'Coffee Menu'.
+	* Create a HTML file that displays the title 'Coffee Menu'.
-	* Create a script tag and create a JavaScript function
+	* Create a script tag and create a JavaScript function that will
 		* Create an array that contains both the name and price of each item on the list as a string
-		* Create a for loop, that loops through all the elements and makes them divs, add those divs the page
+		* Create a `for` loop, that loops through all the elements and makes them into divs, append those divs to DOM
-		* Don't forget to onload the function when the HTML is loaded

 ```

 ### 2. Everyone do (10 minutes)